-Items Implementation Status Deviations from "Corporate Social Responsibility Best Practice Principles for TUTIS Yes No Description TWSE/TPEx Listed Companies" and reasons I .Exercising Corporate Governance (I)Has the Company established corporate social responsibilities policies or procedures and reviewed the results of the implementation? v (I) The Company has disclosed "Corporate Social Responsibility" at the Company's website, please refer to page 109-111, however the Company continues practicing social responsibility.
+Items Implementation Status Deviations from "Corporate Social Responsibility Best Practice Principles for Tenis Yes No Description TWSE/TPEx Listed Companies" and reasons I .Exercising Corporate Governance (I)Has the Company established corporate social responsibilities policies or procedures and reviewed the results of the implementation? v (I) The Company has disclosed "Corporate Social Responsibility" at the Company's website, please refer to page 112-113, however the Company continues practicing social responsibility.
 Related policies will be published as deemed necessary.
 (I) No significant difference.
 (II) Has the Company organized education and training on the implementation of corporate social responsibilities initiatives on a regular basis? v (II) The Company has not yet organized education and training on the implementation of corporate social responsibilities initiatives on a regular basis, however the Company continues practicing social responsibility.
 Related policies will be published as deemed necessary.
 (II) No significant difference.

 Items Implementation Status Deviations from "Corporate Social Responsibility Best Practice Principles for nems Yes No Description TWSE/TPEx Listed Companies" and reasons (III)Has the Company established an exclusively (or concurrently) dedicated unit to be in charge of proposing and enforcing the corporate social responsibility policies, systems, or relevant management guidelines, and concrete promotional plans and to report on the same to the board of directors on a periodic basis?
 V (III) The Company has not yet established an exclusively (or concurrently) dedicated unit to be in charge of proposing and enforcing the corporate social responsibility policies, systems, however the Company continues practicing social responsibility.
 Related policies will be published as deemed necessary.
 (III) No significant difference.
 (IV)Has the Company established reasonable remuneration policies to ensure that the employee performance evaluation system incorporates corporate social responsibility policies and a clear and effective incentive and discipline system?
-V (IV) The Company participates professional salary survey held by the 3rd party and identify reasonable and competitive strategy by getting balance of market trend and corporate development.
-The company announces the corporate ethics through regular meetings.
-The implementation status is considered in employee performance appraisal system, and encouraged based on reward policy in employee handbook.
+V (IV) The Company references professional salary survey published by 3rd parties and identify reasonable and competitive strategy by balancing between market trends and corporate development.
+The implementation of such strategy is incorporated in employee performance appraisal system, and employees are encouraged based on the reward policy.
 (IV) No significant difference.
 II .Fostering a Sustainable Environment (I)Has the Company endeavored to utilize all resources more efficiently and used renewable materials which have a low impact on the environment? v (I) As a fabless IC design company, the impact to the environment during operation is very minor.
 (I) No significant difference.
 (II) Has the Company established proper environmental management systems based on the characteristics of its industries?
-V (II) The Company has got the certificate of SONY GP (green procurement), and conducts management with the rules. (∏) No significant difference.
+V (II) The Company has got the certificate of SONY GP (green procurement), and conducts management with the rules.
+(II) No significant difference.
 (III) Has the Company monitored the impact of climate change on its operations and established company strategies for energy conservation and carbon and greenhouse gas reduction based on its operations and the results V (III) The Company has set up the rules to use the air conditioner efficiently, advocate paperless office, and reduce wasting of reconomizes electrics and water resources, although there is no pollution during the operation.
 (III) No significant difference.